Sebssekk/AWSArchitectDemos/mod01-aws_interaction/README.md

     - The JS code will download the translated file uploaded from the python script

 ## **Clean up**
-When you're ready to clean resources you can
+When you're ready to clean resources (at the end of the course) you can
 0. Open a terminal to this repo root folder.
 1. Change directory to *demo-cli*
     ```